$14.40 & Free Shipping

 - Secure Payments

-This is an Uncle Lucky Collection by Steel Warrior Little Peanut pocket knife.
+This is a brand new, in-the-box Uncle Lucky Collection by Steel Warrior Little Peanut pocket knife.
 The knife is 2 ⅞" in closed length.
 It has a beautiful green swirl resin composite handle† ‡ – an amazing array of a lime-like color and patterns.
 The blades are a high quality polished 440 stainless steel and are Rockwell hardness tested to 56-58 HRC; there are 2 blades: a primary clip point and a secondary pen blade.
 The knife is a slip joint, and it has nickel silver bolsters, brass pins & liners, and thumbnail pulls.
 There are Steel Warrior and Uncle Lucky tang stamps, along with a script Lucky inlay and a Steel Warrior inlay shield in the handle.
 This is a very unique offering from Steel Warrior & Uncle Lucky; can’t say enough about this handle material.
 As far as collectibles, the peanut frame is one of the most collected.
 If you need a knife to EDC that you can rely on (and looks amazing) or to collect, then this premium quality offering from Steel Warrior & Uncle Lucky is your pocket knife – don’t pass this up!!

 All items are guaranteed to be as described and are in brand new, in-the-box/package condition.
 Items have never been sharpened or carried.